-A school is not required to collect a written request for an approved leave of absence from a student who was directly affected by a disaster.
+When requesting an approved leave of absence, a student who was directly affected by a disaster is not required to provide that request in writing.
 A school's documentation of its decision to grant the leave of absence must include the reason for the leave of absence and the reason for waiving the required written request.
 For more information about the requirements for an approved leave of absence, see Section 9.3.